How to Display Data With Banded Rows in Excel & Google Sheets

-As a result, your data range is converted to the table, and by default, rows are banded in two colors.
+As a result, your data range is converted to a table, and by default, rows are banded in two colors.

-- If you click on the table, the Table Design tab will appear, and when you click on it, you can choose between different table styles with banded rows.
+- If you click on the table, the Table Design tab appears, and when you click on it, you can choose between different table styles with banded rows.

-If you want to keep banded rows and convert the table back to the range, you can use the Convert to Range option.
+If you want to keep banded rows and convert the table back to the range, you can use Convert to Range.

 Another way to display banded rows is to use conditional formatting.

 - Select the data range (B1:E8), and in the Ribbon, go to Home > Conditional Formatting > New Rule…